 Volunteer Officers | Scholarships | Donate/Support Us | Job Seeker Materials | Volunteer Opportunities

-Our Mission is to advance workforce readiness through community service in the greater Los Angeles.
+Our Mission is to advance workforce readiness through community service in the greater Los Angeles area

-As part of its commitment to the human resources community, and in recognition of the current difficult economic times, the PIHRA Foundation has allocated funds to provide one HR professional with a stipend in the form of a full admission to the annual California HR Conference® held in Long Beach, CA on August 28 – August 30, 2017.
+In keeping with its commitment to the human resources community and in recognition of the current difficult economic times, the PIHRA Foundation has allocated funds to provide one HR professional with a stipend in the form of a full admission to the annual California HR Conference held in Long Beach, CA on August 26 – August 29, 2018.

 PIHRA Foundation supports workforce readiness in Southern California including support for education through programs such as "You and Your First Job" and human resources scholarships.
 The scholarship program attracts top students form local universities who have a commitment to enter the human resources field.
 Recipients are selected on a competitive basis by a committee of seasoned PIHRA members who are themselves part time university instructors.